 Audrey Hepburn

 Remembering Style Icon: Audrey Hepburn.
 Givenchy black cocktail dress in Sabrina.
 Clothing manufacturers reproduced the black cocktail dress by the thousands that year.
-Forever known as The Sabrina dress, and the boat neckline became referred to as The Sabrina neckline.
+It is forever known as The Sabrina dress, and the boat neckline became called The Sabrina neckline.

 Audrey Hepburn